xxsc0529/genai-toolbox/docs/en/getting-started/local_quickstart.md

 ## Step 1: Set up your database

-In this section, we will create a database, insert some data that needs to be access by our agent, and create a database user for Toolbox to connect with.
+In this section, we will create a database, insert some data that needs to be accessed by our agent, and create a database user for Toolbox to connect with.

 1. Connect to postgres using the `psql` command: